aishakwatra/googleform-apps-script-projectplace/README.md

   Where `{SCRIPT ID}` is the ID of the script that is using this library.
 You can find your script's ID in the Apps Script code editor by clicking on the menu item "File > Project properties".

-  3.**Save your API Key and Secret** immediately, as ProjectPlace only allows you to view them once during creation.
+  3. **Save your API Key and Secret** immediately, as ProjectPlace only allows you to view them once during creation.

 ### 2. Add the Script to Google Apps Script